DaanDeMeyer/reproc/README.md

 endpoints of a single pipe can be configured after the `CreatePipe` call using the function `SetHandleInformation`.
-The race condition occurs after calling `CreatePipe` (allowing inheritance) but before calling `SetHandleInformation` in one thread and calling `CreateProcess` (with inheriting pipes) in another thread.
+The race condition occurs after calling `CreatePipe` (allowing inheritance) but before calling `SetHandleInformation` in one thread and calling `CreateProcess` (configured to inherit pipes) in another thread.
 This would unintentionally leak handles into a child process.
-We again try to mitigate this in two ways:
+We try to mitigate this in two ways:

-- We call `SetHandleInformation` after `CreatePipe` for the handles that should not be inherited by any process to lower the chance of them accidentally being inherited (just like with `fnctl` on Darwin.
+- We call `SetHandleInformation` after `CreatePipe` for the handles that should not be inherited by any process to lower the chance of them accidentally being inherited (just like with `fnctl` if `µipe2` is not available).
+This only works for half of the endpoints created (the ones intended to be used by the parent process) since the endpoints intended to be used by the child actually need to be inherited by their corresponding child process.
 - Windows Vista added the `STARTUPINFOEXW` structure in which we can put a list of handles that should be inherited.
 Only these handles are inherited by the child process.
 This again (just like Darwin `posix_spawn`) only stops process-lib's processes from inheriting unintended handles.
-Other code in your application that calls `CreateProcess` without passing a `STARTUPINFOEXW` struct containing the handles it should inherit can still unintentionally inherit handles meant for a process-lib child process.
+Other code in an application that calls `CreateProcess` without passing a `STARTUPINFOEXW` struct containing the handles it should inherit can still unintentionally inherit handles meant for a process-lib child process. process-lib uses the `STARTUPINFOEXW` struct if it is available.